Professor and Department Chair

 Marten earned her A.B. in 1985 at Harvard magna cum laude and Ph.D. in 1991 at Stanford.
 She was a post-doctoral fellow at Stanford's Center for International Security and Cooperation; a visiting scholar at Harvard's Olin Institute for Strategic Studies; a visiting scholar at Tokyo's Institute for International Policy Studies (via a Hitachi/Council on Foreign Relations International Affairs Fellowship); and a visiting fellow at the Council on Foreign Relations in New York.
 Her research has been supported by the Smith Richardson Foundation, the Carnegie Corporation of New York, the Social Science Research Council/MacArthur Foundation, and the Government of Canada.

-“Debunking the Stationary Bandit Myth: Violence and Governance in Statebuilding History,” in The Jackals of Westphalia?
-Non-State Challenges in a Re-ordered World, ed.
-Stefano Ruzza, Anja P. Jakobi and Charles C. Geisler (New York: Routledge, in press).
+“Debunking the Stationary Bandit Myth: Violence and Governance in Statebuilding History,” in Non-State Challenges in a Re-Ordered World: The Jackals of Westphalia? ed.
+Stefano Ruzza, Anja P. Jakobi and Charles C. Geisler (New York: Routledge, 2015).

 “Putin’s Choices: Explaining Russian Foreign Policy and Intervention in Ukraine,” The Washington Quarterly 38, no. 2 (Summer 2015): 189-204.